 Article 36 The owners shall pay a deposit for load-in according to the standards specified in the corresponding section of the listed futures contract in these Delivery Rules.
 The deposit for load-in shall be transferred from the Members’ clearing deposit by the Exchange.

 Within two (2) trading days after the owner of the commodity completes load-in and obtains the warehouse standard warrants, the Exchange shall return the deposit for load-in to the Members’ clearing deposit.
-In case of partial load-in, the deposit in proportion to the quantity unloaded shall be paid to the Designated Delivery Storage Facilities as compensation; in case of load-in failure, all the deposit for load-in shall be paid to the Designated Delivery Storage Facilities as compensation.
+In case of partial load-in, the deposit in proportion to the quantity unloaded shall be paid to the Designated Delivery Storage Facilities as compensation; in the case of load-in failure at the expiration of the valid load-in period, all the deposit for load-in shall be paid to the Designated Delivery Storage Facilities as compensation; unless otherwise agreed by the owners and the Designated Delivery Storage Facilities and approved by the Exchange.
 If the actual load-in quantity falls within the allowed tolerance of the futures contract, all the deposit for load-in shall be returned.

 If the owners are Clearing Delivery Principals, the Exchange shall transfer the deposit from or to the clearing deposit of the Members that provide clearing services to such owners.